howardbaek/test-ottr-website/README.md

 This is a template for creating websites from Rmd files hosted on GitHub with three helpful automations following a pull request to the repository: spelling check, broken link check, and website rendering.

-Websites will be checked for:
+Websites will be checked for: Change change

 - Check for spelling errors more intensively than RStudio and allow you to add words to the dictionary
 - Check for broken links - you will be warned about broken links